 Possessing counterfeit money carries a hefty penalty.
-Here’s how to spot a fake and report it.
+Here’s how to tell if money is fake and how to report it.

-If you’re given a counterfeit bill you could have it confiscated — or even end up in trouble yourself if you spend it.
+If you’re given counterfeit money, you could have it confiscated — or even end up in trouble yourself if you spend it.
 Learn how to make sure your money is genuine.

 US money has a number of identifying characteristics you can use to check if a bill is genuine.

 - Texture.
 Genuine money has a distinctive texture.
 If you touch a bill and it doesn’t feel right or familiar, it might be a counterfeit.
 Examine it more closely for further signs of counterfeiting.

 - Colored fibers.
 Genuine bills will have red and blue threads woven into them.
 Counterfeiters will sometimes try to replicate these by printing red and blue lines onto the bills, so compare the texture against another bill — preferably from a bank.

 - Color-shifting ink.
 For bills that are $10 and higher, the number in the bottom right corner will appear to change colors if you look at it from a different angle.
 Depending on what the denomination is and when it was printed, it may shift from copper to green or green to black.
 Color shifting ink was first added in 1996, so some older bills may not have this feature.

 - The watermark.
 If you hold the bill up to the light, you should see a watermark on the right side.
 Depending on how old the bill is, it may be an oval or a replica of the face on the bill.
 If the watermark is a face that doesn’t match the one in the middle of the bill, it’s a counterfeit.